-This information is only relevant if you are installing Confluence on a Windows server.
+This information is only relevant if you're installing Confluence on a Windows server.

-After you have installed the Java Runtime Environment (JRE) in Windows, you must set the
+After you've installed the Java Runtime Environment (JRE) in Windows, you must set the

 JAVA_HOME environment variable to point to the JRE installation directory.